uday-prakash11/Hate-Speech-Recognition-Project/README.md

 Clean and preprocess the text data to remove noise and prepare it for analysis.
 This involves:

-a.Removing special characters and punctuation.
+a.
+Removing special characters and punctuation.

-b.Converting text to lowercase.
+b.
+Converting text to lowercase.

-c.Tokenization (splitting text into words or tokens).
+c.
+Tokenization (splitting text into words or tokens).

-d.Removing stop words (common words like 'the', 'is', etc.).
+d.
+Removing stop words (common words like 'the', 'is', etc.).

-e.Stemming or lemmatization (reducing words to their base form).
+e.
+Stemming or lemmatization (reducing words to their base form).

 3.Feature Extraction: